CLRM1/equal_lengths_app/README.md

 # README

-Micro meditations is a free meditation and breathing exercise app.
+Micro meditations is a free meditation and breathing exercise app built with Ruby and JavaScript.

 # Local Setup